Latest news for farmers and the farming industry

 1) Any successive possession of any previously taxed hazardous substance.

 2) Any possession of a hazardous substance by a natural person for use of a personal or domestic nature rather than a business nature is tax exempt.
 Note: this exemption does not extend to a farmer operating a farm as a business (raising agricultural products for sale).

 3) Possession of agricultural crop protection products that are warehoused, but not otherwise sold or used in Washington.
-For more information on this exemption please see the attached Special Notice.
+For more information on this exemption please see our Special Notice.

 What are the funds used for?